kevinveenbirkenbach/cymais/roles/mon-bot-msmtp/README.md

 ## Overview

 Optimized for Archlinux, this role creates the required directory structure, installs and configures the mon-bot-check script, and integrates with the **alert-telegram** role.
-It uses the **generic-timer** role to schedule regular checks based on your customizable `OnCalendar` setting.
+It uses the **gen-timer** role to schedule regular checks based on your customizable `OnCalendar` setting.

 ## Purpose